lucabordo/tgplus/README.md

 You may find it interesting to look also at the `tests` folder, and the `notebooks` which is where I start most explorations (code is then largely migrated to the `tgplus` module).

+# Limitations

+There is [totos](./todos.txt) file in which I kept notes while doing prototyping.